httplab/opman/guides/01_basic_service.md

 class SayHello < Op::Service
   def perform(email)
     user = User.find_by(email: email)

     # Return result with false as the first parameter and error as the second.
-    return Op::Result.new(false, :user_not_found) unless user
+    return failure(:user_not_found) unless user

     # Do something if user found
   end
 end